rgambord/c99-doc/doc/sections/14/5/1/index.rst

 .. _9899_G.5.1p3:

+.. container:: snum

+   :ref:`3 <9899_G.5.1p3>`

-:ref:`3 <9899_G.5.1p3>` If the second operand is not complex, then the result and floating-point exception behavior of the / operator is defined by the usual mathematical formula:
+If the second operand is not complex, then the result and floating-point exception behavior of the / operator is defined by the usual mathematical formula:

 .. code-block:: text